Yes No Share to Facebook

 - While some form of physical entry onto or contact with the plaintiff’s land is essential to constitute a trespass, the act may involve placing or propelling an object, or discharging some substance onto the plaintiff’s land can constitute trespass.

-As shown, trespass to land may be either purposeful or unintended.
-For example, Gross v.
+Trespass to land may happen both deliberately and accidentally.
+A deliberate example comes from Gross v.
 Wright, [1923] S.C.R.
-214, involved a deliberate attempt to encroach upon a neighbour’s property.
-By contrast, trespass may also arise without wrongful intent, such as when a boundary is crossed unknowingly, as in Barnstead v.
+214, where one party tried to seize space from a neighbour.
+Trespass can also happen by mistake, such as crossing a property line without realizing, as occurred in Barnstead v.
 Ramsey, 1996 CanLII 1574, and Sinkewicz v.
-Schmidt, 1994 CanLII 5148, where trees belonging to a neighbour were mistakenly cut down.
+Schmidt, 1994 CanLII 5148, where trees belonging to a neighbour were cut down by mistake.

 Damages for Trespass